Cover the Basics

 - Heavy exposure to radiation or other environmental pollution

 You may not know it, but our bodies are equipped to prevent conception from occurring during times of extreme stress.
 The presence of adrenaline, the hormone that is released by our bodies during stressful times, signals to our body that conditions are not ideal for conception.
-Adrenalin inhibits us from utilizing the hormone progesterone, which is essential for fertility.
-It also causes the pituitary gland to release higher levels of prolactin, which may also contribute to fertility issues that prevent conception from occuring.
+Adrenaline inhibits us from utilizing the hormone progesterone, which is essential for fertility.
+It also causes the pituitary gland to release higher levels of prolactin, which may also contribute to fertility issues that prevent conception from occurring.
 High stress levels can impact fertility for both female and male partners.

-Recent research tells us that stress boosts levels of stress hormones such as adrenaline, catecholamines and cortisol, which can inhibit the release of the body’s main hormone, GnRH (gonadotropin releasing hormone), which is responsible for the release of sex hormones.
-Subsequently this may suppress ovulation in women, reduce sperm count in men and lower libido in both women and men.
-GnRH is responsible for the release of Luteinizing hormone and follicle stimulating hormone by the pituitary, the suppression of testosterone, estrogens, and sexual behavior.
+Recent research tells us that stress boosts levels of stress hormones such as adrenaline, catecholamines, and cortisol, which can inhibit the release of the body’s main hormone, GnRH (gonadotropin releasing hormone), which is responsible for the release of sex hormones.
+Subsequently, this may suppress ovulation in women, reduce sperm count in men and lower libido in both women and men.
+GnRH is responsible for the release of luteinizing hormone and follicle stimulating hormone by the pituitary, the suppression of testosterone, estrogens, and sexual behavior.

 Chronic stress may cause lack of libido as well as a decrease in general fertility.
 Learn great tips on stress management here…